Geezeo/gzo/README.markdown

 The tests will run without credentials using the included VCR cassettes.

 If you wish to record new cassettes please set VCR_RECORD.
+You may want to delete any cassettes being re-recorded to ensure consistency.

 	bundle exec rspec VCR_RECORD=true